|Living wedding favors: thyme, basil and spruce tree seedlings|

 Thyme Wedding Favor

 Thyme seeds are tiny.
-Sow them in fine seeding soil mix in little plastic pots - about 12 seeds per pot.
+Sow them in fine seeding soil mix in little plastic pots (about 2.5" pots)- about 12 seeds per pot.
 Until the weather warms up, grow the thyme indoors, under lights.
-Thin seedlings, so that each small pot has about 5-6 healthy stems.
+Thin out the seedlings, so that each small pot has about 5-6 healthy stems.
 Every few weeks, trim the thyme to encourage branching and interesting shape.
 Thyme likes to grow on the dry side, but in small pots, the plants can dry out too much.
 Water the plants just prior to wilting, and from the bottom.
 Full sun seemed too much for the thyme plants, so each day they received about 6 hours of full outdoor sun, once the danger of frost passed.
 Plants will be sturdier if grown outdoors, but watch for hail.
 In the last few months, I fertilized only twice with a VERY mild solution of water soluble fertilizer.
 Herbs don't need much fertilizer.
 The day before the wedding I transplanted the thyme into similar sized clay pots with raffia ribbon and a 'thank-you' tag.
-The pots were about 2 1/2 inches in diameter.
+The clay pots were also about 2 1/2 inches in diameter.
 Clay will absorb some water, so it is best to have the plants fully watered before transplanting to the clay pots.

 |Herbal wedding favors.
 Basil, evergreen seedling, thyme.|